The Dataplot Reference Manual is a combination of HTML and PDF

-I will no longer be sending hard copy versions of the Reference Manual.
-We are not allowed to charge for the documentation (the US Government has pretty strict rules about who is allowed to collect money) and the number of requests that we are now recieving is making it prohibitively expensive for us to send the hard copy version for free.
-The electronic form included on the CD will be sent instead.
+We are no longer sending hard copy versions of the Reference Manual.
+We are not allowed to charge for the documentation (the US Government has pretty strict rules about who is allowed to collect money) and it is prohibitively expensive for us to send the hard copy version for free.
+However, the documentation is freely viewable on the web.

 Dataplot Reference Manual

 documentation is available in the Dataplot Reference Manual

 The online documentation is available by clicking on the